 MVP will make the expedited appeal determination and notify the Member and Provider(s) by telephone as expeditiously as the medical condition requires, but no later than 24 hours after the request is received; for MVP Medicaid Managed Care (Medicaid), MVP Harmonious Health Care Plan (HARP), and NY State of Health Members, as expeditiously as the medical condition requires, but no later than 72 hours after the receipt of the appeal or two business days of receipt of the information necessary to conduct the Appeal whichever is earlier.
+For IBP members within two (2) business days of receipt of necessary information and no later than 72 hours of the date of the receipt of the Appeal.
 For Medicaid and HARP Members, this time may be extended for up to 14 days upon the Member's or the Provider's request; or if MVP demonstrates that more information is needed, and the delay is in the best interest of the Member.
 The Member and/or Provider will be notified of this verbally and in writing.